-One of the earliest reported associations between exposure to dioxin-like compounds in dioxin-contaminated phenoxy herbicides and increased cancer risk involved an increase in soft tissue sarcomas (Hardell and Sandstrom, 1979; Eriksson et al., 1981; Hardell and Eriksson, 1988; Eriksson et al., 1990).
-In this and other recent evaluations of the epidemiologic database, many of the earlier epidemiological studies that suggested an association with soft tissue sarcoma are criticized for a variety of reasons.
-Arguments regarding selection bias, differential exposure misclassification, confounding, and chance in each individual study have been presented in the scientific literature, which increases uncertainty around this association.
-Nonetheless, the incidence of soft tissue sarcoma is elevated in several of the most recent studies (Bertazzi et al., 1993; 1997, 1999; Fingerhut et al., 1991a; Hertzman et al., 1997; Kogevinas et al., 1997; Lampi et al., 1992; Lynge, 1998; Pesatori et al., 1999; Saracci et al., 1999; Vinels et al., 1986), supporting the findings from previous studies.
-The fact that similar results were obtained in independent studies of differing design and evaluating populations exposed to dioxin-like compounds under varying conditions, along with the rarity of this tumor type, weighs in favor of a consistent and real association.
+In addition, one of the earliest reported associations between exposure to dioxin-like compounds in dioxin-contaminated phenoxy herbicides and increased cancer risk involved an increase in soft tissue sarcomas (Hardell and Sandstrom, 1979; Eriksson et al., 1981; Hardell and Eriksson, 1988; Eriksson et al., 1990).
+In this and other recent evaluations of the epidemiologic database, many of the earlier epidemiological studies that suggested an association between dioxin exposure and soft tissue sarcoma are criticized for a variety of reasons.
+Arguments regarding selection bias, lack of exposure or differential exposure misclassification, confounding, and chance in each individual study have been presented in the scientific literature, which increases uncertainty around this association.
+Nonetheless, the incidence of soft tissue sarcoma is elevated, but not statistically, in several of the most recent studies (Bertazzi et al., 1993; 1997, 1999; Fingerhut et al., 1991a; Hertzman et al., 1997; Kogevinas et al., 1997; Lampi et al., 1992; Lynge, 1998; Pesatori et al., 1999; Saracci et al., 1999; Vineis et al., 1986).
+It is probable that soft tissue sarcomas are not unlike other site-specific cancers whose risks are difficult to define from exposure to TCDD.